sxmxc/cuddly-octo-memory/README.md

 - **Vuetify AI support**: the frontend uses `@vuetify/v0` for theme/storage helpers and ships with a repo-level Vuetify MCP config.
 - **Docker-first**: one command to bring up the full stack without depending on host `node_modules` for the frontend container.

-## Public artwork

-Drop approved public-landing artwork into:

-- `apps/api/static/landing/hero-top.svg`
-- `apps/api/static/landing/hero-bottom.svg`

-Keep the preferred files the same size, ideally `1920x1080`.
-The public API also accepts `.png`, `.jpg`, `.jpeg`, `.webp`, or `.avif` variants for those filenames, and still falls back to a single tall `hero.*` asset if the split pair is not present.

 ## 📦 Architecture

 - **Backend**: FastAPI + SQLModel + Postgres